droglenc/NCMTH107/modules/CE/RUnivEDA_CE2.md

 ## Zoo Animal Types
 <img src="zimgs/zoo2.jpg" alt="Zoo" class="img-right">
-The data in [Zoo1.csv](https://raw.githubusercontent.com/droglenc/NCData/master/Zoo1.csv) contains a list of animals found in several different zoos.
+The data in Zoo1.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/Zoo1.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/Zoo1_meta.txt)) contains a list of animals found in several different zoos.
 In addition, each animal was classified into broad "type" categories ("mammal", "bird", and "amph/rep").
 Perform a univariate EDA for the type of animals in the zoos.

+&nbsp;

+&nbsp;

 ----